Ray Epps, a Jan. 6 protester now at the center of a far-right conspiracy, says he relives the Capitol riot every day

 Ray Epps: I have a hard time, being a man, being on the, bein' a Marine, being on the run.
 I had to do the necessary things to keep my family safe.

 If you're wondering what the FBI has to say about all this - for the past two years it has said nothing.
-After repeated queries by 60 Minutes, late this past week the Bureau issued this statement – quote – "Ray Epps has never been an FBI source or an FBI employee."
+After repeated queries by 60 Minutes, late this past week the Bureau issued this statement: "Ray Epps has never been an FBI source or an FBI employee."

 Produced by Graham Messick.
 Associate producer, Jack Weingart.
-Associated producer, Eliza Costas.
+Associate producer, Eliza Costas.
 Edited by Robert Zimet.

 for more features.